 Non-Emergent Air Ambulance Facility-to-Facility Request (M13) form for all non-emergent air ambulance facility-to-facility services

 WSI will complete a review within 3 business days of receiving all required information.
-The UR department will provide notification of the UR recommendation via fax or phone, or through the myWSI portal if request is submitted through this option.
+The UR department will provide notification of the UR recommendation via fax or phone, or through the myWSI portal if the request is submitted through this option.

 Review the UR notification letter for information on WSI's rationale for denial of authorization.
 Complete the applicable form (UR-C/UR-Chiro) and mark the "Appeal" box in section 2.
 Submit the applicable form with additional documentation which disputes the rationale provided in the UR notification letter.